paulbakker/climbing/_posts/2020-12-31-year-in-review.markdown

 Not the hardest grade I've done on gear, but definitely the hardest climb with it being so long and sustained.

 ![Central Pillar](/images/posts/2020-review/central-pillar.jpeg)
 _Pitch three of Central Pillar of Frenzy.
-Nice hands into a roof into an offwidth._
+Nice hands into a roof into an offwidth.
+Also, no barber for 5 months..._

 ![Looking down at the twin cracks of pitch 2](/images/posts/2020-review/central-pillar-twin-cracks.jpeg) _Looking down the twin cracks of pitch 2 on Central Pillar of Frenzy_